Running a Qiskit Function as a function¶

 save_result(quasi_dists)

-print("Completed running pattern.")
+print("Completed running function.")

 Deploying the function¶